Remember Me (video game): Other media

 Prior to the game's release, an official prelude story was published by way of a multimedia web site.
 The interactive site was depicted as the diary of Antoine Cartier-Wells, founder of the Memorize corporation and creator of the Sensen brain implant, and it tells the story of Memorize during the 100 years preceding the start of the game.
 At the time of the game's release, a 24-page print comic book written by Matt Kindt and illustrated by Matthew Southworth was released by Dark Horse Comics, as an exclusive bonus item for those who pre-ordered the game from GameStop.
 Dark Horse later published a 184-page hardcover book featuring concept art and developer commentary.
 On 20 June 2013, another official prelude story was published, this time set months before the start of the game, and centring on the character of Nilin.
 Titled The Pandora Archive, it was written by British novelist Scott Harrison and published by Capcom as an e-book.

-Possible sequel
+Cancelled sequel

 By 2015, Dontnod had already completed the story for a possible sequel.
 Creative director Jean-Maxime Moris said "We know what we would do for Remember Me 2.
 The main story has been written we know what we would add to the recipe.
 We know what we would fix.
 It's a game that's ready to be made, but that decision is Capcom's to make".
 However, Moris added that Dontnod intended to work on another season of Life Is Strange before proceeding with the sequel to Remember Me.
-A sequel is reportedly no longer viable with Capcom; CEO Oskar Guilbert admitted that while "[Remember Me] did OK", only Life Is Stranges unexpected success saved the company from "a very difficult" financial situation.
+Dontnod Entertainment co-founder Alain Damasio said there was supposed to be a sequel “but it didn’t work with Capcom”.